Lalith-Sagar-Devagudi/Recommendation-Systems-Market-Basket-Analysis/README.md

-# Market Basket Analysis using PySpark and FPGrowth
+# Market Basket Analysis (MBA) using PySpark and FPGrowth

 This repository contains code for performing Market Basket Analysis using PySpark and the FPGrowth algorithm.
 The analysis is done on a dataset obtained from Kaggle, which provides transaction data for market basket analysis.